Mason438/NBASpace/README.md

 # NBA Space

 NBA Space is a web application that allows users to track NBA stats, standings, and team information.
-Users can browse NBA teams by conference and division, view team details, and stay on top of playoff races and conference standings.
+Users can browse NBA teams by conference and division, view team details, and stay on top of player details and conference standings.

 ---